-Whilst the EU Eel Regulation and many EMPs permit the continuation of eel fishing (albeit reduced), this standard is designed to require the most responsible standards across the eel fishing and supply sector such that, where fishing and trade are permitted, the impacts are minimised.
-In fact, we believe that, done responsibly, the sector can make a positive contribution to eel populations, and this standard is designed to do that.
+Whilst the EU Eel Regulation and many EMPs permit the continuation of eel fishing (albeit reduced), this standard is designed to require the most responsible standards across the eel fishing and supply sector such that, where fishing and trade are permitted, standards are raised and the impacts are minimised.
+In fact, we believe that, done responsibly, the sector can make a positive contribution to eel populations.
+This standard is designed to do that.